The Best Christmas Lights for Any Indoor or Outdoor Display

 There are several sizes of teardrop and globe lights available.
 The most common include:

 - C9 are the traditional teardrop shape and size for outdoor décor you might remember from your youth.
-At 2½-inch long, these lights provide a big impact in outdoor displays.
+At 2-1/2-inch long, these lights provide a big impact for outdoor displays.

 When it comes to color, some people prefer it pure—all white lights, for example, or alternating two colors—while others prefer a rainbow of hues.
 The choice is entirely up to you; while traditional primary colors are always popular, you’ll also see colors unheard of in years past, such as pink, purple, and turquoise, along with neon-bright or pastel bulbs.

-Always check for the length of the overall string, the number of bulbs, and the space between the bulbs, all of which is normally listed on the packaging.
+Always check for the length of the overall string, the number of bulbs, and the space between the bulbs, all of which are normally listed on the packaging.

 Number of bulbs and spacing.
 As a rough rule, mini lights are spaced 4 to 6 inches apart on the wire.
 You’ll mostly find mini bulbs in 50-bulb/25-foot strings and 100-bulb/50-foot strings, although longer and shorter strings are also available.
 Larger bulbs are spaced further apart; C9 bulbs are often one per foot and often span between 25 and 50 feet long.

-To determine which options best meet your needs, use these rules of thumb for decorating indoors and out with Christmas lights:
+To determine which options best meet your needs, use these rules of thumb for decorating indoors and out:

 - When decorating your tree, aim to string up 100 lights per foot of tree height.

 - Always round up in length.
 When decorating other surfaces in or out of your home, measure first.
 Then, remember to allow for the bare stretch of wire at the plug end—this length will be stated on the packaging—and err on the side of going a little bit longer to avoid finding yourself with another two feet of eaves and only one more foot of lights.